XiandaGuo/SSDepth/README.md

 python export_gt_depth_nusc.py train
 python export_gt_depth_nusc.py val
 ```
-* Gets a token that has a front and back frame ('pre' and 'next' attributes),which is given in the code.
+* Gets a token that has a front and back frame ('pre' and 'next' attributes), which is given in the code.
 ```bash
 python create_nusc_token.py
 ```